Artanidos/WotlkBot/README.md

 - And whatever you wish...

 ## Porting to C++
-This project will be ported to C++.
+This project will be ported to C++ so that the library can be used for example with Unreal Engine, Python and on Android.
 See: https://github.com/CrowdWare/AzerothClient

 ## Base